MiniProfiler/rack-mini-profiler/README.md

 Well, not exactly mega urgent, but nice to see you are reading this.

-There are 2 very simple changes I would like to see ASAP

-1. Stop using Time.now EVERYWHERE in rack-mini-profiler and replace with `Process.clock_gettime(Process::CLOCK_MONOTONIC)`
-2. I would like to see `# frozen_string_literal: true` on every file we ship
+There is one very simple change I would like to see ASAP: I would like to see `# frozen_string_literal: true` on every file we ship

-If you pick up either of these, be sure to amend the README in your PR AND add a Changelog.
+If you pick up this task, be sure to amend the README in your PR AND add a Changelog.

 #### Features